Set up ITE Work

 Install prepackaged content

 After you create your entities, you can begin using this data.
 The Splunk App for Content Packs contains a library of Splunk content packs that provide prepackaged content for you to quickly set up your ITE Work environment and start using the data you've brought in.
 Content packs can include preconfigured KPI base searches, service templates, saved glass tables, and other objects for use within ITE Work.
-For a list of available content packs, see Available content packs in the Splunk Content Packs for ITSI and IT Essentials Work manual.
+For a list of available content packs, see Available content packs in the Overview of the Splunk App for Content Packs manual.

 After you install the Splunk App for Content Packs, you can install content packs that are relevant to the data you've brought in.
 In addition to the content packs shown on the Data Integrations page under Add structure to your data, there are content packs that are automatically installed when you install the Splunk App for Content Packs.